 SBM is a nine-month program (September-May).
 Educational sessions are one morning per month from 8:50 am-12 pm.
-The 1.5 hour monthly one-on-one coaching sessions are flexible around your busy schedule.
+The 1.5 hour monthly one-on-one advising sessions are flexible around your busy schedule.
 We will meet with you at the Small Business Development Center, by video conferencing or occasionally at your business.

 What is my financial investment to participate in SBM?

 Chemeketa supports small business by contributing funds towards the cost of the SBM program, which is valued at $3,690.
 The investment by each business owner is only $800 per year.
 As an extra benefit to your business, a key person from your business can join you for an additional $150.
 Payments are due upon application approval.
 Payments accepted by check or credit card through the Small Business Development Center at 503.399.5088.